 You will probably find it easiest to start where the business faces a compliance deadline or has recently experienced a costly litigation discovery effort.
 These events can motivate management to devote the resources needed to understand the problem, agree on policy and move forward with data management solutions.

 One example, is the pending compliance deadline for the United States Health Insurance Portability and Accountability Act of 1996

 security rule in health care organizations.
 This can affect patient records and billing systems, as well picture archive and communication systems (PACS) and other image-management and data communications systems.

-Another example is the pending Sarbanes-Oxley Act (SOX
+Another example is the pending Sarbanes-Oxley Act (

 applications -- and any related applications that help document the audit trail for the company's business transactions.

 deadlines tend to differ from one country to the next, it may be possible to stagger the workload -- effectively addressing one area before moving to the next.
 To start with, focus on one business unit at a time; then replicate the process to other areas.
 Hopefully you can re-use the parts of the policy and architecture that apply.
 A single enterprise-wide policy is the more noble goal but very difficult to achieve -- especially for unstructured data -- unless you pave the way with smaller steps in that direction.

 On the other hand, structured database applications -- such as ERP systems -- may represent an good opportunity for global